PranshuBarar/Speer-Assignment-Submission/README.md

 # Speer Assignment For Backend
-## (This repository contains the backend code for the Speer Assignment for position of Backend Developer)
+## (This repository contains the backend code for the Assignment for position of Backend Developer)